parmort/dotfiles/README.md

 ## And a Few Notes on Them

 I wrote a small script to help manage my plugins.
-Run `./plugs/alias` to alias it to the repo's local config, making `git plugs ...` work in this repo.
+Run `./plugs alias` to alias it to the repo's local config, making `git plugs ...` work in this repo.

 I used to keep all of my configs, even if I wasn't using the program.
 Now, I get